swimos/plant-monitor/README.md

 # Simple Plant Monitor

 Stripped down version of our Greenhouse Demo.
-This version simply shows the real stime status of a series of sensor hooked up to a plant.
+This version simply shows the real time status of a series of sensor hooked up to a plant.

 Application has three swim WebAgent types:
 * AggreagtionService - top level WebAgent which tracks one or more plants.
 Mostly used to find out what plants are being trackes